Brack-Wang/review/NeRF.md

+# Plenoxels: Radiance Fields without Neural Networks

+This work introduce a method without MLP to re

 # Ref-NeRF: Structured View-Dependent Appearance for Neural Radiance Fields

 They present two insight of the defeat of NeRF on reflection: [Original Expression since I'm not fully understand]